BritishTrustForOrnithology/BTOAcousticPipelineVerificationApp/README.md

 1. Check Requirements
 2. Follow Installation instructions
-3. Do not directly run 'app.R'.
+3. Do not directly run 'ui.R' or 'server.R'.
 Instead run 'launch_shiny_app.R', but only after completing steps 1 and 2 above

 ## Requirements